 The Bundeena to Wedding Cake Rock coastal walk is truly a slice of paradise.
 This walk makes up just one section of the 26km Coast Track that runs along the sandstone cliffs of the Royal National Park.
 Starting at Beachcomber Avenue in Bundeena, the trail traverses over sand, rock and bush as it hugs the ocean coastline.
 The trail is full of stunning scenery, flowers and wildlife.
 Make sure to pack water, snacks and sun protection as the trail is quite isolated with little shade and no facilities.

 Highlight: The obvious highlight of this walk is none other than Wedding Cake Rock itself, a white sandstone formation that stands out against the coastal cliffs.
 It owes its name to the unique colour and sharp edges, which resemble a slice of white wedding cake.
-Though it may be tempting to wander to its edge for a picture perfect snap, please remain behind the fence for your own safety due to the high risk of collapse.
+Though it may be tempting to wander to its edge for a snap, please remain behind the fence for your own safety due to the high risk of collapse.

 For those looking to explore the southern coastlines of Sydney, there’s no better place to start than in The Shire.
 The Botany Bay Coastal Walk is a 12.7km track in Kurnell within the Kamay Botany Bay National Park.
 The walk follows the coastline on the service trail, beginning at the end of Polo Street and following the clifftops in Kurnell all the way to Cronulla, where you can dive straight into its beautiful ocean pools.

-- Highlights: Explore the hanging swamps of Botany Bay, which are home to a number of different native plants and wildlife.
+Highlights: Explore the hanging swamps of Botany Bay, which are home to a number of different native plants and wildlife.
 These swamps are formed when rainfall from surrounding hills accumulates and forms a swamp on high ground, often covered by reeds and other plant life.

-- Distance: 12.7km one way
+Distance: 12.7km one way

-- Duration: 4hr 15min
+Duration: 4hr 15min

-- Difficulty: Difficult – sandy bush trails, some sections unmarked and rugged
+Difficulty: Difficult – sandy bush trails, some sections unmarked and rugged

 Barrenjoey Lighthouse Walk

 The views along Barrenjoey Lighthouse Walk are so unbelievable, it’s hard to fathom that you’re only an hour away from Sydney’s CBD.
 Barrenjoey Lighthouse is set 91m above sea level at Sydney’s famous Palm Beach, which also happens to be where they film Home and Away.
 It's no wonder they chose this spot with its unforgettable views of Broken Bay, Ku-ring-gai Chase National Park and the Central Coast.

 Starting at Camp Cove, make your way along the 1870s cobbled sandstone path towards the historical cannon and gun emplacements dating back to the 1800’s.
-Continue your way down to Lady Bay Beach, one of the very few legal nudist beaches left in Sydney and home to some spectacular views of the harbour and the city skyline.
+Continue your way down to Lady Bay Beach, one of the very few legal nudist beaches left in Sydney and home to some fantastic views of the harbour and the city skyline.
 Next stop is the Hornby Lighthouse.
-This distinct, candy-striped lighthouse offers 180 degree views of Sydney and is a picture-perfect spot.
+This distinct, candy-striped lighthouse offers 180-degree views of Sydney and is a picture-perfect spot.